 Avoid: Hot sauces and other spicy foods

-Spicy food can pack a tonne of flavour but it can also bring a one-two punch when it comes to your deep sleep.
-Hot sauces, and even mustard and curries contain a lot of capsaicin — the active component that gives chilies their trademark bite.
+Spicy food can pack plenty of flavour, but it can also bring a one-two punch when it comes to your deep sleep.
+Hot sauces, and even mustard and curries, contain a lot of capsaicin — the active component that gives chilies their trademark bite.
 While some love this good burn, eating capsaicin-rich foods ahead of bedtime can not only interfere with your body’s thermoregulation process, raising your core body temperature and suppressing sound sleep.
 Add to that the fact that the digestion of spice is also an energy-intensive process, and spice makes it difficult on your body to go into deep sleep.

 Avoid: Candy and other sugary foods

 You’re best to avoid sugary foods at any time, but eating candy, ice cream and other sweets too close to the time you start to shut down causes your insulin levels to spike and ultimately crash.
 This sugar crash alerts your body to jump into crisis mode, raising your cortisol (the stress hormone), and ultimately waking you from that deep sleep.

 Salty foods aren’t great for you (or your skin), period.
 But eating such snacks less than three hours before sleep dehydrates your body and causes water retention, overall impacting your sleep quality.

 Drinking too much of anything before you lay down for the night will not only cause you to have to get up and pee throughout the night, fluids with alcohol can disturb deep sleep because of their sugar content and the energy required to process it.
 Red wine may initially make you drowsy (it’s a depressant), which may cause you to feel sleepy, but don’t be surprised if you find yourself wide awake and restless in the middle of the night as your body works through the liquid.